dagster-io/dagster-cloud-hybrid-quickstart/README.md

 | `DAGSTER_CLOUD_API_TOKEN` | An agent token, for more details see [the Dagster Cloud docs](https://docs.dagster.io/dagster-cloud/account/managing-user-agent-tokens). |
 | Docker access secrets  | Depending on which Docker registry you are using, you must define the credentials listed in the workflow file. |

+Here is an example screenshot showing the secrets for AWS ECR.

 ![image](https://github.com/dagster-io/dagster-cloud-hybrid-quickstart/assets/7066873/0167b321-a52c-4344-b76e-53c990334cb8)